jpasqua/PurpleHaze/README.md

 During development you may be uploading sketch data from time to time.
 When you do this, it overwrites the entire SPIFFS file system on the ESP8266.
 This means any settings that you have customized through the web interface will be wiped out.
 This gets annoying, but you can work around it in two ways:

-1. [Not Recommnded] Change the *PurpleHaze* code and the WebThing library to hard-wire your default settings.
+1. [Not Recommended] Change the *PurpleHaze* code and the WebThing library to hard-wire your default settings.
 2. [Recommended] Configure *PurpleHaze* the way you like it.
 From the developer menu, click on the `View Settings` button to get your settings as JSON.
 Save the text into a file named `settings.json` and put it into your data directory.
 Do the same thing by pressing the `View WebThing Settings` button and save that text into `data/wt/settings.json` From that point forward, any time you upload sketch data, your preferred settings will be uploaded also.

 **History**

 The monitor itself will keep a relatively small amount of historical data on the device.
 This data is preserved across reboots or power outages.
-Specifically, every 10 minutes *PurpleHaze* saves the historical data for the last hour (with readings every 5 minutes), the last day (with readings every hour), and the last week (with readings every day).
+Specifically, every 10 minutes *PurpleHaze* saves the historical data for the last hour (with readings every 5 minutes), the last day (with readings every hour), and the last week (with readings every 12 hours).

 Uploading new versions of the code will not overwrite the history, but uploading new data files will.
 You can preserve your history in similar way as just described for settings.
 From the developer menu, click on the `View History` button.
 This will return your history as JSON.
 Save the text into a file named `history.json` and put it into your data directory.
 When you upload sketch data, the history will also be uploaded.